Table of Contents

 Service Frequency

-Although you may specify various expiration settings for SWIRL Search and associated Result objects, the service to expire them runs on a regular schedule.
+SWIRL allows custom expiration settings for Search and Result objects, but the expiration service runs on a fixed schedule.

-By default, this service runs every hour.
-The frequency is defined in the Django settings:
+• The schedule is defined in the Django settings:

 CELERY_BEAT_SCHEDULE = {